 Jillian Nordsven, five-years-old, from Bismarck, ND.
 Diagnosed with bilateral retinoblastoma.
 She was diagnosed at two-months-old and has been in remission for about two years.
 Jillian is blind in one eye as a result of her cancer, and continues to have check ups in New York City every six months for monitoring of her condition.
 She enjoys dancing, drawing, playing with her older brother Russell, and spending time with animals- especially her two dogs.

 Dash Ohlsen, 11-years-old, from Bismarck, ND.
 Diagnosed with Acute Lymphoblastic Leukemia at age seven.
 He completed treatment in May of 2017, rang the bell, and is cancer free!
 Dash is active in sports including soccer, swimming, cross country, tennis and golf.
 He dotes on his pet bearded dragon and two dogs.
-His brother, Chaz, and his dad, Taner, will be shaving again this year at the Flagship Event.
-The two of them have had quite an intense competition over the past few years to see who can raise more money.
-View their team pages by clicking on Taner’s or Chaz’s (but be sure to donate to Chaz’s page so that he can continue his winning streak.)
+His dad, Taner, will be shaving again this year at the Flagship Event.
+View his page here.

 Cullen Oothoudt, forever age four, from Mandan, ND.
 Diagnosed with medulloblastoma, a cancerous brain tumor, in November of 2015 just after turning three.
 The week after Cully’s fourth birthday, his cancer returned.
 As soon as one birthday was over, he was already planning the next party and he spent many hours discussing how it would all go down.
 His parents didn’t want to wait an entire year for his actual birthday so he had several “unbirthday parties” in order to carry out all the plans he created.
 Each unbirthday party always included presents and a cake made to his specifications.
 Cully passed away on August 6, 2017, one month shy of his fifth birthday.
 His family honors his memory by continuing to raise funds for Brave the Shave.
 Visit his parents’ page, here.

-Cooper Peterson, three, of Mandan, ND.
+Cooper Peterson, five, of Lincoln, ND.
 Diagnosed with a Bilateral Optic Pathway Glioma on February 26, 2015 when he was ten-months-old.
 In December of 2015 Cooper’s tumor was upgraded from a Grade I Pylocytic Astrocytoma to a Diffuse Fibrillary Astrocytoma Grade II.
 After three years of treatment and a lot of tumor growth throughout his brain, he was recently told that there is finally tumor shrinkage.
 Super Cooper, as he has become known amongst friends and family, may have lost his sight to his tumor, but he has not lost his fight.
 He battles on and continues his journey.
-Cooper’s brother, Owen, has decided to raise money for Brave the Shave.
+Cooper’s dad, Al, has decided to raise money for Brave the Shave.
 You can donate to his effort by clicking here.

-Silas Rehbein, age five, of Dickinson, ND.
+Silas Rehbein, age six, of Dickinson, ND.
 Diagnosed with B-CELL Lymphoblastic Leukemia on October 28, 2016.
-He has at least two years of chemotherapy treatments remaining.
+He has at least one year of chemotherapy treatments remaining.

 She was life flighted to Fargo on January 1, 2018 and has encountered many obstacles since then.
 Most of January and February were spent in the hospital.
 School is mainly done from home although she does attend the school for the blind every few months.
 Jiry tries to make everyone feel good even though she is the one that needs the pick-me-up.
-Her passion is figure skating, but because of health issues, her ability to skate is limited.
+Her passion is figure skating, but because of health issues, she is no longer able to skate.
 She recently joined Girl Scouts again and enjoyed meeting her goal for selling cookies.
 When she grows up, she wants to be a massage therapist.
 For Jiry, the battle continues.
 Her team page can be found here.

 Haley Schallmo, 14, from Dickinson, ND.
 Diagnosed with Philadelphia + Acute Lymphoblastic Leukemia in May 2016 at age 12.
 She is currently in remission from the leukemia but the PH + chromosome has been detectable on her last 3 bone marrow biopsies.
 Her body is unable to handle the side effects of the chemo so all treatment has been stopped except for her TKI inhibitor (Bosulif) that suppresses the PH chromosome.
 We are currently just praying this is enough to prevent a recurrence of the leukemia.